oliverbyte/beamcommander/README.md

 - **Riya**: USB laser DAC with multiple output channels
 - **LaserDock/LaserCube**: USB connectivity options

-### Professional Systems
+### ILDA Standard
-- **Pangolin Beyond**: Compatible through network protocols
-- **ILDA Standard**: Support for standard ILDA test patterns and protocols
+- **ILDA Test Patterns**: Support for standard ILDA test patterns and protocols

-**Note**: Specific DAC compatibility depends on drivers and may require additional setup.
+**Note**: Only EtherDream DAC has been tested with BeamCommander.
+Other DACs are supported by the underlying ofxLaser framework but may require additional setup.
 BeamCommander automatically detects connected hardware during the initial laser setup process.

 ### Control Methods